Soapdish: Plot

 The next day, after an unpleasant exchange with Lori, Celeste goes to Jeffrey and pleads with him to speak to Lori on her behalf.
 Jeffrey is resistant at first, but after Celeste gives him advice on how to approach her and break the ice, the conversation leads to Celeste and Jeffrey embracing.
-Just when it seems the two are about to reconcile, Montana interrupts them and claims that she and Jeffrey slept together the previous night.
-Disgusted, Celeste storms off, leaving the situation between her and Jeffrey even worse than before.
-The dilemma is further inflamed when Rose—who by now is no longer angry with Celeste—shows her a tabloid newspaper proclaiming that Montana is pregnant with Jeffrey's child.
-After an explosive exchange, Celeste, Jeffrey, and Lori go to the head of the network with their concerns and demand that some action must be taken to solve the problem.
-But it's Lori who delivers the ultimatum, stating: "Mr. Edwards--it's them or me--that is the bottom line here!
+When it seems the two are about to reconcile, Montana interrupts them and claims that she and Jeffrey slept together the previous night.
+Disgusted, Celeste storms off.
+The dilemma is further inflamed when Rose—who is no longer angry with Celeste—shows her a tabloid newspaper proclaiming that Montana is pregnant with Jeffrey's child.
+After an explosive exchange, Celeste, Jeffrey, and Lori go to the head of the network and demand that some action must be taken to solve the problem.
+Lori eventually states: "Mr. Edwards—it's them or me—that is the bottom line here!
 They go or I go!"

-A decision is made by the network, and the actors head into a live episode still not knowing who will be written off the show.
+A decision is made by the network, and the actors head into a live episode, still not knowing who will be written off the show.
 They will read their lines from a teleprompter so that the secret will be kept until the last minute.
 It is revealed that Lori's character has "brain fever" and will die; still hoping to be rid of Celeste, Montana ad-libs and suggests that a brain transplant can save her.
-Lori is shocked by the revelation, but in character, Celeste immediately plays along, offering her own brain for the operation.
+Lori is shocked by the revelation, but in character, Celeste plays along, offering her own brain for the operation.
 Touched by the sacrifice, Lori asks Celeste and Jeffrey not to leave the show, and softens to her newfound parents.
-Montana, desperate to stop them, reiterates that she is pregnant with Jeffrey's child, but she is publicly ruined by Rose who, with the help of vengeful Ariel Maloney, who wanted Jeffrey for herself, reveals the secret from a high school yearbook that Montana is actually transgender, formerly called "Milton Moorehead, of Syosset, Long Island".
+Montana, desperate to stop them, reiterates that she is pregnant with Jeffrey's child, but she is publicly ruined by Rose who, with the help of vengeful Ariel Maloney, who wanted Jeffrey for herself, reveals the secret from a high school yearbook that Montana is actually transgender, formerly known as "Milton Moorehead, of Syosset, Long Island".
 David is shocked and Montana flees the set, screaming in horror.
-Later, Celeste, Jeffrey, and Lori win soap opera awards while Montana is relegated to performing dinner theater at Jeffrey's former venue.
+Later, Celeste, Jeffrey, and Lori win soap opera awards while Montana is relegated to detransitioning and performing dinner theater at Jeffrey's former venue.

 Cast

 Production

 Andrew Bergman was called in to write the script.
 "I thought it was a fun picture and a wonderful cast.
-I wasn’t on the set all that much, but whenever I was, it seemed perfectly agreeable."
+I wasn't on the set all that much, but whenever I was, it seemed perfectly agreeable."
+Sigourney Weaver turned down the role of Celeste; she would later regret the decision.